MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

    1. From the sub-menu, choose the option for **Change the service for simulation**.
    1. Specify the new service:
-      + To use an existing service, enter `Yes` and provide the service's name and version as `<name>/<version>`.
+      + To use an existing service, enter 'Yes' and provide the service's name and version as '<name>/<version>'.
 For example, `my-service/1.1`.
-      + To use the generated [default service], enter `No`.
+      + To use the generated [default service], enter 'No'.
-   1. When prompted, enter the required input parameters for the service in a JSON format. <br>For example, for a vector/matrix, follow the JSON format such as `[1,2,3]` for vector, `[[…]]` for matrix.
+   1. When prompted, enter the required input parameters for the service in a JSON format. <br>For example, for a vector/matrix, follow the JSON format such as '[1,2,3]' for vector, '[[…]]' for matrix.
 A data.frame is a map where each key is a column name, and each value is represented by a vector of the column values.

 1. To test for the maximum latency:

    1. From the sub-menu, choose the option for **Change thread/latency limits**.
-   1. When prompted, enter `Time` to define the number of threads against which you want to test.
+   1. When prompted, enter 'Time' to define the number of threads against which you want to test.
    1. Specify the maximum latency in milliseconds after which the test stops.
    1. Specify the minimum thread count at which the test starts.
    1. Specify the increment by which the number of threads increases for each iteration until the maximum latency is reached.